ConfoederatioVF/EoscalaVelkscala/README.md

 4. Modelled based on WorldPop, UNWPP, HMD, and Clio-Infra, then backcalculated using multinomial logit.
 Migration rasters calculated based on additional research from Niva et al. Emergent modelling for Neolithic Demographic Transition.
 5. Based on ILOSTAT/Olivetti/World Bank data (Regularised Least Squares).
 6. Based on ILOSTAT/Olivetti data (Multinomial logit).
+7. Vital statistics based on Euler-Lotka normalisation with PAVA as an abstraction for Gompertz, Makeham, and Siler modelling.
+Migrations calculated as residuals.

 **Data & Papers.**